Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

          }
       }

-4. Create AudioHwSampleAttributes according to the sample rate, channel, format, and AudioHwDeviceDescriptor, then use :func:`CreateRender` to create an AudioHwRender based on the specific audio adapter:
+4. Create *AudioHwSampleAttributes* according to the sample rate, channel, format, and AudioHwDeviceDescriptor, then use :func:`CreateRender()` to create an AudioHwRender based on the specific audio adapter

    .. code-block:: c

       struct AudioHwSampleAttributes  param;
       param.sample_rate = sample_rate;